code-payments/code-tipcard/README.md

 [version-image]: https://img.shields.io/badge/version-0.1.0-blue.svg?style=flat
 [license-image]: https://img.shields.io/badge/license-MIT-blue.svg?style=flat

-This repository contains the backend for the Code Tip Card project.
-To learn more about the project, please visit [getcode.com](https://getcode.com).
+This repository contains the backend for the Code Tip Card project, a new feature in the Code app that enables any Code user to seamlessly accept tips from anyone in the world.

+##  What is Code?

+[Code](https://getcode.com) is a mobile app that leverages self custodial blockchain technology to deliver a seamless payments experience that is instant, global, and private.

 ## Development
 The codebase is split into the following packages: